 - The individual will directly inform their supervisor that they are turning down the assignment as given.
 (Document using criteria outlined in the risk management process.)

-- Supervisor will notify the Safety Officer immediately upon being informed.
+- The supervisor will notify the Safety Officer immediately upon being informed.
 In the absence of a Safety Officer, the appropriate Section Chief or Incident Commander will be notified.
 This step provides accountability for decisions and initiates communication of safety concerns.

 - If the supervisor requests another resource to perform the assignment, he/she is responsible for informing that resource that the assignment has previously been refused and the reason(s) why.